Sales emails are difficult to get right. They’re time-consuming to write, time-consuming to tailor, and aren’t guaranteed to pay off.

 1) Make the subject line stand out.

 For whatever reason, your prospect hasn’t responded to you.
 Either they deleted your original email, missed it, or forgot about it.
 None of these possibilities bode well for you.
-So make sure your email stands out from the get-go with a great subject line.
+So make sure your email stands out from the get-go with a unique and eye-catching subject line.

 2) Continue to provide value.